WarriorOFlonelinesS/Calculator/README.md

 # The-calculator
-Purpose of this project:
+Purposes of this project:
+* Intuitive functionality
-* item
+* Neomorph design
+* Supporting 5 types of arithmetic operation